evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 Because it keeps popping up in my Stack Overflow notifications (and I compulsively visit the site), the question has lived in my head rent-free.
-I've been meaning to write a few thoughts about for a few years now it in hopes to evict it.
+I keep adding context in my head, and I've been meaning to write some of this down for a few years now and hopefully evict it.

-Anyway, if you're just looking for an answer, it's 'No, you shouldn't do this.'.
+Anyway, if you're just looking for a quick answer, it's 'No, you shouldn't do this.', you should probably use [`QUERY`][9].

 Undefined behavior
 ------------------